Cripps Pink apple trees

 Cripps Pink is of average or weak vigour in cooler climates but may be more vigorous in warmer climates.
 It is susceptible to fireblight.

 Cripps Pink was developed in the late 20th century in Western Australia.
 It is a cross between Golden Delicious and another Australian variety, Lady Williams.
-It is probably from Lady Williams that it gets its distinct colouring.
+It is probably from Lady Williams that it gets its distinct coloring.

 Cripps Pink characteristics